lisawink/UTPM/README.md

 - [Running the UTPM](#running-the-utpm)
 - [License](#license)

-## Prerequisites
-To work with everything in this repository, you'll need [Python](https://www.python.org/) 3.0 or higher installed

 # System Requirements
 ## Hardware requirements
 The UTPM requires only a standard computer with enough RAM to support the in-memory operations.
 For minimal performance, this will be a computer with about 2 GB of RAM.
 For optimal performance, we recommend a computer with the following specs: